ertuil/erblog/README.md

 # Erblog

-> ⚠️⚠️⚠️ **Note:** Mathjax is not included directly due to the performance considerations new!
+> ⚠️⚠️⚠️ **Note:** Mathjax is not included directly due to the performance considerations now!
 >
 > Use `math: true` in Front Matter to enable Mathjax in each single page.
 >